Religions in Brazil: History and Local Culture

 Brazil is a spiritually rich society that relies heavily on religion and faith in its culture and daily life.
-According to the 2010 census, 64% of the population in Brazil intensify as Catholics, while 22% follow Protestantism branches.
+According to the 2010 census, 64% of the population in Brazil identify as Catholics, while 22% follow Protestantism branches.
 Even so, other Afro-Brazilan religions still have great importance to the Brazilian culture.
 They are fundamental in holidays and major festivities around Brazil.

 As a matter of fact, religions in Brazil complement each other.
 Even people who consider themselves Catholics, also have faith in gods from Afro-Brazilan religions.
 The mix between Christianity, spiritism, and African religions is what makes the Brazilian faith the powerful thing it is.